 Students applying directly from undergraduate programs with no prior full-time work experience are not eligible for consideration for the MBA program.
 Internship experience is not considered to be equivalent to full-time professional work experience.

-Applications will be reviewed after the final deadline on a space-available basis.
+Applications will be reviewed after the May 1, 2015 deadline on a space-available basis.
+All applications for both MBA programs should be submitted by July 15, 2015.

-Admission to the MS programs is offered in the Fall and Spring terms.
+Admission to the MS Accounting, MS Finance, MS Real Estate and MS Taxation programs is offered in the Fall and Spring terms.
+Admission to MS Marketing and MS Sustainability Management is offered in the fall term only.

 Decisions on all MS program applicants are made on a rolling basis.
-Applicants can typically expect notification within four to six weeks of submitting a completed application.
-Applicants may view the current status of their application through the online application system.
-When a decision is made, the status will be updated to reflect the admissions decision.
+Applicants can typically expect notification within four to six weeks of receiving confirmation that an application is complete and ready for review.
+Applicants may view the current status of their application through the online application portal.

 A personal statement is required and must be uploaded in the online application.
 We encourage you to use the personal statement as an opportunity to highlight your strengths and compatibility with Kogod.